tosdr/Frontpage/README.md

 Copy `.env.example` to `.env` and edit it according to your settings.

+The GITHUB_TOKEN property is required for private repos to access metadata

 ### Update core plugins

 To update plugins you need shell access and execute the following commands in the bin folder: